Last updated on November 29, 2022 by Wandering our World

 Of course, like many places in Russia, the history of the Rybinsk Reservoir isn’t all rose petals.
 Over one hundred thousand people were forcibly moved from the area so it could be flooded.

 Decades later, and some of the villages and towns that were sunk under the water have begun to re-emerge, and can now be seen re-surfacing on the banks of the reservoir.

-These ghost towns are an incredible and eerie sight, but are best to be viewed from afar rather than visited.
+These ghost towns are an incredible and eerie sight (see the flooded belfry below in the photo), but are best to be viewed from afar rather than visited.
 The buildings are unstable, and the muddy waters underneath them unsafe.

 The stunning Darwin Nature Reserve is on the doorstep of Rybinsk, and it is made up of vast swathes of pre-historic Taiga forests and swampland.